Social Policy (Integrated)School of Social Sciences, Education and Social Work | PhD

 You’ll be part of a dynamic interdisciplinary doctoral research environment and will study alongside students from over 25 different countries; we supervise students undertaking research in a very broad range of social science topics across all subject areas represented in our dynamic School, and you can benefit from studying and learning together with fellow students with research projects in Criminology, Education, Social Policy, Social Work and Sociology.

 Staff in the School of Social Sciences, Education and Social Work publish world-class research which has local and global impact.
 Our funders and partners include the research councils, government departments, the EU, Council of Europe and the large foundations.
-School research is informing thinking and the development of policies in many areas including the well-being of children, social cohesion and mental health.
+School research is informing thinking and the development of policies in many areas including the well-being of children, social cohesion, aging and social care, sustainable development and mental health.

 Social Policy (Integrated) Highlights